 2. Shredded Autumn Leaves

 Shredded leaves are one of my favourite mulches.
 They’re not as pretty to look at as compost mulch, but the mulch sure is quick to make.
 Autumn leaves are available at exactly the right time to use as over-wintering mulch in our area.
-We mulch over crops like garlic as well as around tender perennials to help them through the harsh winds and temperatures of a cold winter.
+We mulch over crops like garlic as well as other winter veggie crops and around tender perennials to help them through the harsh winds and temperatures of a cold winter.

 Leaves can be shredded using a high-quality leaf blower on the vacuum setting or by using a mulching lawnmower.
 We have so many leaves that the mulching mower tends to be the easiest option.
 Just attach the bag, run the mower over the leaves, and then take the bag over to the plants you’ll be mulching.
 Easy peasy!